Sophia-G-Chan/MYTE/README.md

 - As a user, I want to be able to read all my current tasks in my to-do list
 - As a user, I want to be able to delete a tasks in my to-do list.

-- As a user, I want to be able to see my scheduled tasks in a daily, weekly, or monthly calendar view
+- As a user, I want to be able to see scheduled tasks in a daily, weekly, or monthly calendar view

 ## Implementation
 1. Basic components